of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 5.4: Chairperson

 The Chairperson shall be an Officer of the Corporation and, subject to the direction of the Board of Directors, shall perform such executive, supervisory and management functions and duties as may be assigned to him or her from time to time by the Board of Directors.
 The Chairperson shall, if present, preside at all meetings of the Board of Directors.
 The Chairperson shall, in addition, be the Chief Executive Officer of the Corporation.
 The Chairperson of the Corporation convenes the General Member Meeting.
-If the Chairperson is unable to fulfil this task, the Board will choose one of its Members as the Chairperson's substitute.
+The Chairperson will represent the Corporation in interactions with other organizations and serve on conference committees.
+If the Chairperson is unable to fulfil this task, the Vice Chairperson will act as the Chairperson’s substitute.
+The Vice Chairperson will fulfil the Chairperson position if the current Chairperson leaves before the end of the term until the next election.
+If neither is unable to fulfil this task, the Board will choose one of its Members as the Chairperson's substitute.

 Section 5.5: Executive Director